-Estate planning helps create an organized estate and is just one of the components necessary to achieve Confidence in Retirement.
+Estate planning helps create an organized estate and is just one of the components necessary to pursuing your retirement dreams.

 Effective estate management enables you to manage your affairs during your lifetime and control the distribution of your wealth after death.
 An effective estate can spell out your healthcare wishes and ensure that they’re carried out – even if you are unable to communicate.
 It can even designate someone to manage your financial affairs should you be unable to do so.
 Our estate planning process includes:

 Review Existing Estate Plan

 A will; living will; health care proxy; durable power of attorney; and trust are, at a minimum, the documents everyone should consider to build their estate plan.
 We’ll review what you have, how relevant the plan still is to you and whether the plan may be outdated.

 Attend Meetings with Attorney

 Most estate plans need to be coordinated with your financial and investment plans.

 It’s important to us that we understand how the implementation of the estate plan needs to be carried out and allows us to help you implement your plan.
 By attending at least one meeting with your attorney, we’ll be able to ask specific, pertinent questions that will help us help you.
 If you’re not currently working with an Estate Planning Attorney we can refer one to you.